Introduction to Gnome development

 Obviously, the quote is a broad concept, but we aren’t here to talk about the quote, are we?

-Next thing, you need to understand is the IDE concept.
+The next thing, you need to understand is the IDE concept.
 You would obviously be needing a proper IDE.
 So, as a beginner, I would suggest using PyCharm Community Edition.
-Pycharm is an Integrated Development Environment which is extremely robust with full support for tab and code completion, refactoring and debugging.
+Pycharm is an Integrated Development Environment that is extremely robust with full support for tab and code completion, refactoring and debugging.

 GTK3 uses introspective bindings which can be problematic for some IDEs.
-But Pycharm handles it with a charm by generating a skeleton which is also known as its modules.
-But in case, that’s not our choice, you can always use a package called as fakegir which does the same thing.
+But Pycharm handles it with charm by generating a skeleton which is also known as its modules.
+But in case, that’s not our choice, you can always use a package called faker which does the same thing.

-But if you try to run an App within PyCharm using fakegir, it will fail, the reason being fakegir files supplants the real GTK application.
-But still, its a fair trade.
+But if you try to run an App within PyCharm using faker, it will fail, the reason being faker files supplants the real GTK application.
+But still, it’s a fair trade.
 You cannot get everything that you want without losing something.

 An alternate way would be to use the Gnome development builder IDE.
 It is an IDE that makes Gnome base building extremely simple.

-And Speaking of PyGTK, which is also awesome, but not exactly a beginner type, it contains PyGObject project which is extremely interesting.
-It gives developers more power and flexibility.
-Previously, development of gnome apps was limited by SUGAR due to unavailability of python bindings and lack of its maintenance and packaging.
+And Speaking of PyGTK, which is also awesome, but not exactly a beginner type, it contains the PyGObject project which is extremely interesting.
 PyGTk also supports the ability to move between Python and C which means you can quickly create prototypes in python, and then simply compile it into C for performance enhancements.